brinktrade/guides/content/0_creating-first-intent/README.md

 >
 > A `Segment` (actions, conditions, replay values) is the lowest level of granularity in the Brink protocol. `Segments` make up `Intents`, and `Intents` make up `Declarations`.
 This empowers developers to create truly composable and complex intents quickly and easily.

-In our *compile* request, we must define a few fields to properly prepare the intent.
+In our *compile* request, we must define a few fields to properly compile the intent.
 Since this is a GET request, we will pass our data as query parameters.

 Params for the `/intents/compile/v1` request include:
 - `chainId`: The chain ID of the network you are using (we are using Ethereum Mainnet, `1`).